jdhchow/TrapTheCatRL/README.md

 edge of the board or cannot move.

 ### Reinforcement Learning
-Player.py and Cat.py contain reinforcement learning algorithms for the player and cat respectively.
-Cat.py also contains other deterministic strategies.
+Player.py contains a reinforcement learning algorithm for the player.
+Cat.py has deterministic strategies for the cat.